 Young women and men ages 12-17 who have successfully completed the Massachusetts Hunter Education Program are eligible to participate in the program.

-If hunting with a shotgun, a Firearms Identification Card (FID) and hunting license is required for all young adults between the ages of 15 to 17.
-An FID is not required of 15-17 year olds who are hunting with archery equipment and most types of blackpowder guns and ammunition.
-Young adults 12 - 14 years of age do not need a hunting license or FID card.
+If hunting with a shotgun, a Firearms Identification Card (FID) and hunting license are required for all young adults between the ages of 15-17.
+An FID Card is not required of 15-17 year olds who are hunting with archery equipment and most types of blackpowder guns and ammunition.
+Young adults 12-14 years of age do not need a hunting license or FID card.

 When Does the Program Take Place?